OleSkaar/Plunder/Index/Combat.md

 If an action by an earlier combatant confers advantage or disadvantage on a later roll, that combatant rolls a second d20 when their action is being resolved, and uses that result.

 ### Movement
-If there is conflict of who will reach a space in a turn, the player needs to succeed on a Dexterity check to be first.
+If there is conflict of who will reach a space in the movement phase, the player needs to succeed on a Dexterity check to be first.

 ## Attacking
 When you attack someone, the target number is your relevant attack target plus the enemy's Defense.
 If the roll is equal or higher than the target, it's a hit.